HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-pad                                       No       No        No        No       No     torch.nn.functional pixel_shuffle                             Yes      Yes       Yes       Yes      Yes    torch.nn.functional prelu                                     No       No        No        No       No     torch.nn.functional relu                                      No       No        No        No       No     torch.nn.functional relu\_                                    No       No        No        No       No     torch.nn.functional rrelu                                     No       No        No        No       No     torch.nn.functional rrelu\_                                   No       No        No        No       No     torch.nn.functional sigmoid                                   Yes      Yes       Yes       Yes      Yes    torch.nn.functional
+pad                                       No       No        No        No       No     torch.nn.functional pixel_shuffle                             Yes      Yes       Yes       Yes      Yes    torch.nn.functional prelu                                     No       No        No        No       No     torch.nn.functional relu                                      Yes      Yes       No        No       No     torch.nn.functional relu\_                                    Yes      Yes       No        No       No     torch.nn.functional rrelu                                     No       No        No        No       No     torch.nn.functional rrelu\_                                   No       No        No        No       No     torch.nn.functional sigmoid                                   Yes      Yes       Yes       Yes      Yes    torch.nn.functional